Dr Georgina Elizabeth Colby

 I'm part of

-I am a Lecturer in Contemporary Literature and became a member of the Department of English, Linguistics and Cultural Studies in 2012.
+I am a Lecturer in Contemporary Literature.
+I became a member of the Department of English, Linguistics and Cultural Studies in 2012.
 I was educated at Royal Holloway, University of London (BA Hons English 1998, MA Modernism and Modern Writers 2001, PhD English and American Literature 2003-2007).

 Prior to joining the University of Westminster, from 2008-2012, I was a visiting lecturer in English at Royal Holloway, University of London.
 During this period I also delivered a series of lectures on Photography at Sotheby’s Institute of Art, London.

 I am the Course Leader for the MA in Modern and Contemporary Fictions and a Fellow of the Higher Education Academy.

-I am Module Leader for the MA Special Topic Module, ‘Experimental Women’s Writing, Photography and Film.’
+I convene the MA Special Topic Module, ‘Experimental Women’s Writing, Photography and Film.’
 This research-led module focuses on experimental women’s writing.
 Organised chronologically, students explore innovation in women’s writing, photography and film through three key phases, from the Modernist period, to after 1960, finally addressing contemporary women’s writing in the twenty-first century.
 The module has a theoretical focus on gender studies, philosophies of language, and theories of the avant-garde.
 Authors, filmmakers, and photographers studied include Gertrude Stein, Dorothy Richardson, Claude Cahun, Djuna Barnes, Maya Deren, Anaïs Nin, Marguerite Duras, Cindy Sherman, Kathy Acker, Caroline Bergvall and Vanessa Place.
 The theoretical element of the course encompasses such thinkers as William James, Judith Butler, Luce Irigaray, Julia Kristeva, Hélène Cixous, Denise Riley, Lyn Hejinian, and George Lakoff.

 I have a specific interest in experimental writing and manuscript practice.
 I have published widely on the work of the late modernist experimental writer Kathy Acker.
 My second monograph Kathy Acker: Writing the Impossible is published by Edinburgh University Press (https://t.co/6UjkbwA0V3).
 I have had articles on Acker published in the journals Women: A Cultural Review, Comparative Critical Studies and n.paradoxa: international feminist art journal.
 More information on my archival research can be found here: http://blogs.library.duke.edu/rubenstein/2015/06/03/profiles-in-research-georgina-colby-and-the-kathy-acker-papers/ Recent publications include articles on the work of Denise Riley, and Vanessa Place.